 Gathering contributions via crowdfunding is also an excellent way to demonstrate to a bank that future clients have a keen interest in your project, making for a more compelling argument that it’s worthy of a loan.

 Examples of successful crowdfunding for restaurants

-State aid available to help you open up a restaurant without money
+State aid available to help you open up a restaurant with no money

-If you have your sights set on opening up a restaurant without any capital contribution, you can also count on state assistance for entrepreneurs.
+If you have your sights set on finding out how up a restaurant with no money, you can also count on state assistance for entrepreneurs.
 This can consist of government grants which are available in many kinds of forms - from cash awards to free equipment to help your restaurant flourish.